 What If My Puppy Misses a Vaccination?

 If your puppy misses a vaccination, it is not the end of it.
 PetSmart is more than happy to administer the shot at a later date.
 However, it is crucial to note that the earlier the administration of the shots, the better.
-A puppy’s immune system is still developing and is most susceptible to disease in its early stages.
+A puppy’s immune system is still developing and is most susceptible to disease in the early stages.

 Image Credit: ElfinFox, Pixabay